[

 VAMP Ratio

-This metric combines fraud and non-fraud chargebacks into one measure, offering a clearer view of overall risk.
+This metric combines fraud and chargebacks into one measure, offering a clearer view of overall risk.

 Where: